-Given the alarming level of continued youth usage of flavored e-cigarettes, FDA reasonably concluded that "we are not aware of access restrictions that, to date, have been successful in sufficiently decreasing the ability of youth to obtain and use ENDS."
-AvailVapor-FDA1-000069 n.xix.
-It was similarly appropriate for FDA to rely on its own experience-bolstered by other real-world data-to conclude that marketing and access restrictions are inherently insufficient to adequately reduce the risk of youth initiation of these flavored products that are so appealing to the young.
+[e-cigarettes]."
+Charleston-FDA1-000131 n.xix; CB-FDA1-000802 n.xix; JSL-FDA1-000102 n.xix; PJ-FDA1-000075 n.xix.
+It was similarly reasonable for FDA to rely on its own experience-bolstered by other real-world data-to conclude that marketing and access restrictions are inherently insufficient to adequately reduce the risk of youth initiation of these flavored products that are so appealing to the young.